andyjballgit/AndysPowershell/README.md

   * Bulk Downloads Azure Documentation in PDF format to local drive

+* Get-GitHubLatestRelease
+  * Parses a Github / Markdown ChangeLog file and extracts the details between the 2 ## lines

  * Set-AzureDocURIs

-  * Outputs Azure Documentation file locations in JSON format to blob storage so that can be downloaded without having Azure Powershell cmdlets
+   * Outputs Azure Documentation file locations in JSON format to blob storage so that can be downloaded by Get-AzureDocumentation without having Azure Powershell cmdlets

 * PowershellFunctionsTemplate.ps1
-  * Standard template header for functions so create good help.
+  * Standard template header for functions so create good help

 * WhappenMyAzureVM.ps1
   * Loads Boot Diagnostics screen in the Azure Portal for given VMName / ResourceGroupName